Jean Toomer, Artist: A Study of His Literary Life and Work, 1894-1936 (Revised)

 A UNC Press Enduring Edition — UNC Press Enduring Editions use the latest in digital technology to make available again books from our distinguished backlist that were previously out of print.
 These editions are published unaltered from the original, and are presented in affordable paperback for a wider audience.

-Books similiar to Jean Toomer, Artist: A Study of His Literary Life and Work, 1894-1936 (Revised) may be found in the categories below:
+Jean Toomer, Artist: A Study of His Literary Life and Work, 1894-1936 (Revised) is categorized under the following categories.
+You can browse these categories to find other titles filed in the same way: